tweeres04/gather-it/README.md

 # Possible next steps

+- Make upgrades more satisfying
+  - Show a little circular timer for gather time?
+  - Show a little number for how many minerals are picked up?
+  - Speed is already satisfying, but is there an improvement?
+    - Motion blur?
+    - Motion lines?
+  - Show what level each upgrade is at?
 - Improve AI
   - Allow for more than one worker on a mineral patch
 - Levels